jreyesr/n8n-nodes-tesseractjs/README.md

 ![an image of the same text with Tesseract per-line detections overlaid as one red box covering each line](imgs/lines.png)

+If passed a PDF instead of an image, the node may output several items, one for each image in the PDF.
+Each item will have the format described above.

 ## Compatibility

 This node has been tested on n8n v1.68.0, but should also work on older versions.
 If you encounter an issue with an